-Texas A&M Aggies players hold up the SEC sign after winning the SEC championship against the Kentucky Wildcats during the championship game for the SEC tournament at The Arena at Gwinnett Center.
+Texas A&M Aggies players hold up the SEC sign after winning the 2013 SEC tournament championship over the Kentucky Wildcats at The Arena at Gwinnett Center.
 Texas A&M defeated Kentucky 75-67.
 (Photo: Dale Zanine-USA TODAY Sports)

 DULUTH — The Southeastern Conference Women's Basketball Tournament's return to the Arena at Gwinnett Center had a historic conclusion Sunday, with Texas A&M winning its first league title since joining last year.

 MVP Kelsey Bone, a powerful 6-foot-4 junior, took over in the second half as the 19th-ranked Aggies, the fourth seed, completed their championship run with a 75-67 victory over seventh-ranked Kentucky, the tourney's No. 2 seed.
 Texas A&M (24-9) also knocked off the No. 1 seed, Tennessee, in the semifinals.

 "Texas A&M, it's an all-purpose school," veteran Texas A&M women's coach Gary Blair said.
 "We're not just a football school.
 We're not just (Heisman Trophy winners) Johnny Manziel, John David Crow.
 We win in everything.
 Every sport we win.
 But what this means, it's our first SEC championship.
 We've got individual championships, which we've already won.
 We've got West Divisions.
 Well, there's no divisions in basketball.
 And we inherited the hardest schedule in the SEC in conference play."

 Bone sat the bulk of the first half with foul trouble and had just four points at intermission.
 But she was dominant in the second half, particularly during two decisive runs, and finished with 18 points and 15 rebounds.